sighupio/fury-kubernetes-dr/modules/aws-velero/README.md

 }
 ```

-To use IAM Roles support for Service Account:
+To use IAM Roles for Service Accounts (IRSA):

 ```hcl
 data "aws_eks_cluster" "this" {